xph9876/RNA-mediated_DSB_repair/analyze_nhej/README.md

 * --new_library_names: Names of the new merged libraries.
 Must be the same number of arguments as the number of count columns in the data.

-#### get_freq_comparison.py
+#### *get_freq_comparison.py*

 Combine two individual experiment directories to make a comparison experiment directory for comparison graphs.
 The experiments must be compatible: have all the same attributes except for the constructs which must be different.
-Operates of the output of get_freq.py.
+Operates of the output of [*get_freq.py*](#getfreqpy).
 The tables from the two libraries are merged by joining on the alignment columns.

 Arguments:

-* --input: Directory of individual experiment frequency data produced with get_freq.py.
+* --input: Directory of individual experiment frequency data produced with [*get_freq.py*](#getfreqpy).

 * --output: Output directory.
-Output files parallel the structure of get_freq.py output, except they have two frequencies columns for the two compared libraries.
+Output files parallel the structure of output from [*get_freq.py*](#getfreqpy), except they have two frequencies columns for the two compared libraries.

 * --subst_type: Whether to operate on files with/without substitutions.